Vera (TV series)

 Vera is a British crime drama television series based on the Vera Stanhope novels by Ann Cleeves.
-It ran on ITV for 14 years from 1 May 2011 to 2 January 2025 and starred Brenda Blethyn as the principal character, Detective Chief Inspector Vera Stanhope.
+It ran on ITV for 14 years from 1 May 2011 until 3 January 2025 and starred Brenda Blethyn as the principal character, Detective Chief Inspector Vera Stanhope.

 Premise

 Vera is a nearly retired detective chief inspector of the fictional Northumberland & City Police, who is obsessive about her work.
 She plods along in a dishevelled state but has a calculating mind and despite her irascible personality, she cares deeply about her work and colleagues.
 She often proves her superior skills by picking up small errors in her team members' thought processes.
 Vera forms a close relationship with sergeants Joe Ashworth and Aiden Healy.